Gluten-free vegan wholesome brownies with lemon panna cotta meet in this delicious beautiful dessert.

 My third lemon recipe in a row, what can I say, I’m into lemons right now!
-Maybe it’s for their properties, maybe it’s because of the beautiful uplifting colour we all need right now in our life.
-In these Earl Grey Brownies with Lemon Panna Cotta I’m combining the lovely zesty lemon flavour with earl grey tea infused brownies.
+Maybe it’s for their properties, maybe it’s because of the beautiful uplifting color we all need right now in our life.
+In these Earl Grey Brownies with Lemon Panna Cotta I’m combining the lovely zesty lemon flavor with earl grey tea infused brownies.

 I’m finding it more tricky to source ingredients in our current situation, luckily I still have some sorghum flour which together with ground sunflower seeds worked really well in this recipe.
 They came out beautifully soft and rich.
 I really do love them still slightly warm!
 Once stored in a fridge they will become dense and fudgy so depending on how you like your brownies, leave them to set with the top layer at room temperature to keep them soft and cakey or in a fridge for denser fudgier finish.
 They are chocolate rich and if you like to make them lighter you can just reduce the chocolate.
 I’ve left them set in a fridge overnight as you can see on the photos.

 With the lemon panna cotta I’ve adapted the recipe from the Rosemary Lemon Tart but this time I’ve used oat cream and agar powder.
-Again I’ve used turmeric to add a beautiful yellow colour.
-Start with a small amount and work your way to desired colour.
+Again I’ve used turmeric to add a beautiful yellow color.
+Start with a small amount and work your way to desired color.

 Because the cake always pulls away from the edges of the baking tin I’ve baked the brownie layer in a slightly larger tin and then cut 7″ square to snuggly fit into my 7″ square cake tin before topping it with the panna cotta layer.
 That way none of the top layer spills over the edges.
 I’ve also cut the edges to make the slices neat.

-- 70g sunflower seeds (1/2 cup), ground into flour consistency
+- 1/2 cup sunflower seeds (70 grams), ground into flour consistency

 - pinch sea salt

-- 80ml strong earl grey tea plus more as needed (1/3 cup)
+- 1/3 cup strong earl grey tea plus more as needed (80 ml)

 - zest of 2 lemons (add at the end)